No. 26; Updated December 2015

 - Does the plan have a track record in your area?

 The review process often takes place over the telephone.
 Written treatment plans may also be required.
 Some plans may require that the entire medical record be copied and sent for review.
 Reviewers usually authorize payment for a limited number of outpatient sessions or a few days of inpatient care.
-In order for additional treatment to be authorized, the psychiatrist must call the reviewer back to discuss the child's progress and existing problems.
 Managed care emphasizes short term treatment with a focus on changing specific behaviors.

-Another change is the variety of services and diagnosis paid for by different plans.
-In the past, only inpatient care and outpatient care was covered by insurance.
-Now, depending upon your particular plan, other services such as day hospital, home-based care, and respite care may also be covered.
+Depending upon your particular plan, services such as day hospital, home-based care, and respite care may also be covered.
 These lower cost services may offer advantages to inpatient hospitalization.

-A limiting feature of some mental health care plans is a low lifetime maximum or a low annual dollar amount that can be used for mental health care. (i.e. Once this amount is used, plan coverage ends.)
 You, as parent or guardian, are responsible for paying the non-covered bill.
-If your child/adolescent needs continued care, you may need to seek help from your state public mental health system.
-This usually means changing doctors which may disrupt your child's care.
+If your child/adolescent needs continued care, beyond what your commercial insurance provides, you may need to seek help from your state public mental health system.

 It is important to understand as much as possible about your particular insurance plan.
 Understanding your coverage will put you in a better position to help your child.
 Sometimes you may need to advocate for services that are not a part of your plan, but which you and your child's psychiatrist feel are necessary.
 Advocacy groups may provide you with important information about local services.
 The support of other parents is also useful and important when engaged in advocacy efforts.